utkarshbaliyan/BorrowBuddy/README.md

 3. Run the app:
    `npm run dev`

-   you will find the website image in the image folder
+   you will find the website image in the image folder, this website doesn't have any backend.